relotnek/W3SAMM/Web3 Assessment and Governance Maturity Model/Software Security.md

 **Control Criteria**

-- [ ]  Code reviews are conducted for third party components
+- [ ]  Code reviews are conducted for third-party components
-- [ ]  There is an inventory of third party components available
+- [ ]  There is an inventory of third-party components available
 - **Level 1:** Are there basic procedures in place for the review of third-party code, focusing on major known vulnerabilities?
 - **Level 2:** Are review procedures more comprehensive, regularly updated, and include systematic checks for a broader range of security issues?
 - **Level 3:** Is there a highly advanced code review process, integrating automated tools, continuous integration checks, and peer review systems?